AndikaYudantara/novel-rag/README.md

 ## 🛠 Features

   - 📖 Process and index thousands of novel chapters
   - 🔍 Search relevant content using semantic similarity
   - 💬 Ask natural language questions about the story
   - 🧠 Uses OpenAI for intelligent, context-based answers
   - ⚡ Fast local search using FAISS (CPU or GPU)

 ---
+## 🔧 Tools Used
+  - Python 3.10 – 3.11 (⚠️ not 3.13)
+  - GPU: RTX 3070 Ti
+  - torch, sentence-transformers, faiss-cpu
+  - Optional: OpenAI API (for answers)

+---